 The Behavioral Intervention Team (BIT) was formed to offer early identification and intervention for individuals whose behavior is of concern and/or may pose a threat to the college community.
 All members of the HCC community are critical to BIT's efforts to maintain a safe and secure working and learning environment and to identify troubled individuals so that problems can be addressed before they escalate.

 Withdrawal, isolation, behavioral changes, verbal aggression, and/or threatening behavior are key signals that should not be ignored.
 Research suggests that acting out and violent behavior may be diffused if these issues are reported and addressed at an early stage.
 Disregarding early warning signs may impact the college's safety and ability to offer intervention that provides an individual with the support they need prior to an escalation.
 Maintaining a safe work and educational environment is everyone's responsibility.

-Staff/faculty or the Dean of Students are expected to file a BIT report in the event they receive reports or observe situations that require either behavioral or threat assessment.
+Staff/faculty or the director of public safety are expected to file a BIT report in the event they receive reports or observe situations that require either behavioral or threat assessment.
 Even modest changes in someone's behavior may be a cause for concern.
 Contacting a college staff/faculty or the Dean of Students (x2390) may be an appropriate first step if you observe:

 - Changes in attendance